OscarBataille/Bostadeur/README.md

 # Bostader
-PHP CLI Framework to aggregate available appartments of private owners and notify by SMS with the Twilio API.
+PHP CLI Framework to aggregate available appartments from different sources and notify by SMS with the Twilio API.
 It is based on [symfony/console](https://github.com/symfony/console).

 ![Image](/static/carbon.png)